Vast-Horizon/Vast-Horizon/README.md

-- 🔭 I’m currently studying at McMaster University (Level two automation Eng tech)...
+- 🔭 I’m currently studying at McMaster University (Level III Automation)...
-- 🌱 I’m currently learning ...C++, Java, python, MATLAB
+- 🌱 I’m currently learning C++, Java, python, MATLAB, Labview
 - 💬 Ask me about Gamry, MATLAB Compiler
-- 📫 How to reach me: ...
-Here is my linkedin  www.linkedin.com/in/fiavi-y-0263a71b7
+- 📫 How to reach me: linkedin  www.linkedin.com/in/fiavi-y-0263a71b7
-- 😄 Pronouns: ...C++,Python, Robotic, Ai
-- ⚡ Fun fact: ...
-Love nature.
-Traveling and hiking are two of my biggest hobbies (That's one of the reason I became an international student)
+- ⚡ Fun fact: Love science and nature.
+Traveling and hiking are two of my biggest hobbies (That's one of the reasons that I'm an international student)
 -->